multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 paused.

 - vault.depositAVAX()
-  **- What is controllable?** msg.value
+  - **What is controllable?** msg.value
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - getCollateralizationRatio()
-  **- What is controllable?** msg.sender
+  - **What is controllable?** msg.sender
-  **- If return value controllable, how is it used and how can it go wrong?** The returns collateralization ratio also depends on how much msg.sender de- posited ggp
+  - **If return value controllable, how is it used and how can it go wrong?** The returns collateralization ratio also depends on how much msg.sender de- posited ggp
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - increaseMinipoolCount()

-  **- What is controllable?** msg.sender (had to deposit ggp before) **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **What is controllable?** msg.sender (had to deposit ggp before)
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value

-**- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+- **What happens if it reverts, reenters, or does other unusual control flow?** no problems

 - increaseAVAXAssigned()
-  **- What is controllable?** msg.sender (had to deposit ggp before), avaxAs- signmentRequest
+  - **What is controllable?** msg.sender (had to deposit ggp before), avaxAs- signmentRequest
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - increaseAVAXStake()
-  **- What is controllable?** msg.sender (had to deposit ggp before), msg.value **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **What is controllable?** msg.sender (had to deposit ggp before), msg.value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems

-**Function:cancelMinipool()**
+### Function:cancelMinipool()\*\*

 **Intended behavior:**